-Descriptions of the Funds' Indexes are provided below.
-With respect to certain Indexes of the BondBloxx ETFs, BIM or its affiliates have held discussions with ICE Data Indices, LLC ("ICE Data") regarding their business interest in licensing an index to track a particular market segment and conveyed investment concepts and strategies that could be considered for the index.
-ICE Data designed and constituted such Indices using concepts conveyed by BIM or its affiliates.
-For each of these Indices, the relevant fund may be the first or sole user of the Index.
-In its sole discretion, ICE Data determines the composition of the securities and other instruments in such Index, the rebalance protocols of the Index, the weightings of the securities and other instruments in the Index, and any updates to the methodology.
-From time to time, BIM or its affiliates may also provide input relating to possible methodology changes of such Index pursuant to ICE Data's consultation process or pursuant to other communications with ICE Data.
+Descriptions of the Funds' Indexes and Underlying Indexes are provided below.
+With respect to certain Indexes of the BondBloxx ETFs, BIM or its affiliates have held discussions with Bloomberg Index Services Limited ("Bloomberg" or "Index Provider") regarding their business interest in licensing an index to track a particular market segment and conveyed investment concepts and strategies that could be considered for the index.
+Bloomberg designed and constituted such Indexes using concepts conveyed by BIM or its affiliates.
+For each of these Indexes, the relevant Fund may be the first or sole user of the Index.
+In its sole discretion, Bloomberg determines the composition of the securities and other instruments in such Index, the rebalance protocols of the Index, the weightings of the securities and other instruments in the Index, and any updates to the methodology.